Pseudomonas: Classification history

 Like most bacterial genera, the pseudomonad last common ancestor lived hundreds of millions of years ago.
 They were initially classified at the end of the 19th century when first identified by Walter Migula.
 The etymology of the name was not specified at the time and first appeared in the seventh edition of Bergey's Manual of Systematic Bacteriology (the main authority in bacterial nomenclature) as Greek pseudes (ψευδής) "false" and -monas (μονάς/μονάδος) "a single unit", which can mean false unit; however, Migula possibly intended it as false Monas, a nanoflagellated protist (subsequently, the term "monad" was used in the early history of microbiology to denote unicellular organisms).
 Soon, other species matching Migula's somewhat vague original description were isolated from many natural niches and, at the time, many were assigned to the genus.
 However, many strains have since been reclassified, based on more recent methodology and use of approaches involving studies of conservative macromolecules.

-Recently, 16S rRNA sequence analysis has redefined the taxonomy of many bacterial species.
+16S rRNA sequence analysis has redefined the taxonomy of many bacterial species.
 As a result, the genus Pseudomonas includes strains formerly classified in the genera Chryseomonas and Flavimonas.
 Other strains previously classified in the genus Pseudomonas are now classified in the genera Burkholderia and Ralstonia.

 In 2020, a phylogenomic analysis of 494 complete Pseudomonas genomes identified two well-defined species (P. aeruginosa and P. chlororaphis) and four wider phylogenetic groups (P. fluorescens, P. stutzeri, P. syringae, P. putida) with a sufficient number of available proteomes.
 The four wider evolutionary groups include more than one species, based on species definition by the Average Nucleotide Identity levels.
 In addition, the phylogenomic analysis identified several strains that were mis-annotated to the wrong species or evolutionary group.
-This mis-anotation problem has been reported by other analyses as well.
+This mis-annotation problem has been reported by other analyses as well.
+In 2021, a broad phylogenomic analysis on this genus led to the reorganization of the species included in Pseudomonas, leading to the creation of several new genera to accommodate some of them.